NOTE: This grant is only for Presbyterian Church (U.S.A.)-affiliated organizations that reside within the bounds of the Synod of the Trinity.

 The theology of peacemaking, as defined by the Presbyterian Mission Agency Peacemaking Program, informs us that this emphasis is central to our faith, holistic in nature and connected with justice.
-This grant views peacemaking activities as those which:
+Peacemaking can take many turns.
+In its bravest sense, peacemaking:

-- Eliminate behavior that is harmful to the image of God in humanity and the handprint of God in creation.
+- Eliminates behavior that is harmful to the image of God in humanity and the handprint of God in creation.

-- Model the harmony and wholeness of God.
+- Models the harmony and wholeness of God.

-Peacemaking activity relating to the following regional issues will be considered for grants at this time: stewardship of the environment, gun violence, refugee and immigrant issues, racism/white privilege, human trafficking, drug use/addiction and poverty.
+Peacemaking activity relating to the following regional issues is being considered for grants at this time: Hate speech and behavior, racism, rise of incivility in our culture, gun violence, refugee and immigration issues, hunger needs and providing under-served peoples with access and education.

-The Synod of the Trinity Peacemaking Grant awards are ordinarily up to $3,000 but may be as high as $5,000 for new peacemaking efforts that include partnering of people from multiple presbyteries.
+Based on budget and need, Peacemaking Grants of up to $1,500 may be awarded to the applicant.
 Preference will be given to new projects that address peacemaking initiatives related to the justice issues identified above.
 This grant is funded primarily from the PC(USA) Peace and Global Witness Offering.

 Note: A Mission Travel Grant is also available through the Synod of the Trinity.
 Find more details and an application here.

 To download the Peacemaking Grant application, click here.
 (After downloading this application to your desktop, it should appear as a fillable form.
-After saving the form, it can be printed and/or emailed to the Synod of the Trinity.)
+After saving the form, it can be emailed to the Synod of the Trinity at email@example.com.)

-May 1: Funding decision will be made by June 1
+Feb.
+1: Funding decisions will be made by March 1

-June 1: Funding decision will be made by July 1
+May 1: Funding decisions will be made by June 1

-Nov.
-1: Funding decision will be made by Dec.
+Oct.
+1: Funding decisions will be made by Nov.
 1

 SYNOD GRANTS IN ACTION